apyrgio/thesis/README.md

 and a `thesis.pdf` file will be created.

-If you want to remove the helper files, you can do
+If you want to remove the helper files, you can do:

 ```
 make clean